NY Long Island awarded $2.25M for water quality improvements

 Finalized nitrogen plan

-New York State Dept. of Environmental Conservation (DEC) recently approved the Nassau County Nine Key Element 9E Plan, a science-driven plan to reduce nitrogen and advance both the restoration and protection the water quality of the groundwater and embayments around the County.
+New York State Dept. of Environmental Conservation (DEC) recently approved the Nassau County Nine Key Element 9E Plan, a science-driven plan to reduce nitrogen and advance both restoration and protection of water quality of groundwater and embayments around the county.
+The plan identifies and quantifies nitrogen sources, and uses tools to determine changes in nitrogen concentration depending on management practices.
+It recommends a variety of best management practices (BMPs) and actions to meet nitrogen reduction targets.

 Suffolk County completed a similar “Nine Element Plan” in 2021.

+Septic funding grant programs and the Nine Element Plan are part of the larger Long Island Nitrogen Action Plan (LINAP).
 LINAP is a partnership between NYS DEC, the Long Island Regional Planning Council, and Suffolk and Nassau Counties to coordinate and make significant strides in better understanding the sources of and reduce nitrogen in the watershed.
 It was developed in response to documented water quality issues due to excess nitrogen entering the ground and surface waters.